New Student Orientation

 Leaving home for university means you will be exploring a new place, making new friends, and setting your own priorities.
 You are going to face enormous changes in a small amount of time, which can be both exciting and challenging.
 Getting off to a great start at AUN includes attending New Student Orientation.
 The AUN Orientation program gives new students the opportunity to:

 - find their way around the campus and settle into their residences,

-- learn about student advising and enroll in Fall 2017 semester courses,
+- learn about student advising and enroll in Spring 2018 semester courses,

 It also provides the opportunity to experience the special nature of the undergraduate student life in a typical American-styled institution.
 We are glad to welcome you to University Life!